Ensembl/plant-scripts/README.md

 exampleVEP.sh:## V4) Predict effect of variants for species not in Ensembl
 ```

-### Dependencies of recipes
+### Dependencies

-Some of the scripts depend on additional software packages, see below to learn how to install them.
+Some of the recipes and scripts depend on additional software packages, see below to learn how to install them.
 Note that only *make install* requires **sudo**, you might need help from your sysadmin for that task.

 #### FTP